AdobeDocs/analytics.en/help/analyze/analysis-workspace/visualizations/fallout/compare-segments-fallout.md

 >[!IMPORTANT]
 >
 >Segments used as checkpoints in Fallout must use a container that is at a lower level than the overall context of the Fallout visualization.
 With a visitor-context Fallout, segments used as checkpoints must be visit or hit-based segments.
 With a visit-context Fallout, segments used as checkpoint must be hit-based segments.
 If you use an invalid combination, the fallout will be 100%.
-We have added a warning to the Fallout visualization that will display when you add an incompatible segment as a touchpoint.
+You see a warning in the Fallout visualization when you add an incompatible segment as a touchpoint.
 Certain invalid segment container combinations will lead to invalid Fallout diagrams, such as:
+>

-* Using a visitor-based segment as a touchpoint inside a visitor-context Fallout visualization
+>* Using a visitor-based segment as a touchpoint inside a visitor-context Fallout visualization.
-* Using a visitor-based segment as a touchpoint inside a visit-context Fallout visualization
+>* Using a visitor-based segment as a touchpoint inside a visit-context Fallout visualization.
-* Using a visit-based segment as a touchpoint inside a visit-context Fallout visualization
+>* Using a visit-based segment as a touchpoint inside a visit-context Fallout visualization.
+>

 ## Create a segment from a touchpoint {#section_915E8FBF35CD4F34828F860C1CCC2272}